DEX-Company/koi-clj/doc/clojureimpl.md

   - The metadata defines the input and outputs, as well as their types.

-Lets look at the implementation of an [iris prediction]().
+Lets look at the implementation of an Iris Predictor.
 This is an example of a machine learning classifier which is trained on the Iris dataset.
 The implementation is dummy predictor which takes in an instance from the [iris dataset](https://en.wikipedia.org/wiki/Iris_flower_data_set) and always predicts `setosa` as the predicted class.

 ### Function that runs the operation.